František Gallovič

 6th workshop on 3-dimensional modelling of seismic waves, generation, propagation and their inversion, Trieste, Italy (2002)

-Co-ordination of projects
+Coordination of projects

-Probabilistic modeling of seismic hazard due to aftershocks of large earthquakes, Grant Agency of the Czech Republic 205/08/P013, 2008-2010.
+Probabilistic modeling of seismic hazard due to aftershocks of large earthquakes, Czech Science Foundation 205/08/P013, 2008-2010.

 Hybrid kinematic modeling of earthquake strong ground motions, Grant Agency of Charles University 292/2005/B-GEO/MFF, 2005-2006.